isabella232/pmp-support-site/docs/users/010_getting_started.md

     <b>Looking for the code?</b><br/>If you're a developer looking to use/build an SDK, you probably want to head over to the <a href="/docs">developer docs</a>.
   </div>
 </div>

-These guides are hosted on Github, so consider [contributing back](https://github.com/publicmediaplatform/support.pmp.io/tree/master/docs/users) to them!